Skip to main content

 "object": "document:new-roadmap",

-This particular use of referencing relations on related objects is defining a transitive implied relationship.
-If user A is related to a certain object B as a viewer, and object B is related to object C as parent, then user A is related to object C as viewer.
+Referencing relations on related objects defines transitive implied relationship.
+If User A is related to Object B as a viewer, and Object B is related to Object C as parent, then User A is related to Object C as viewer.
+This can indicate that viewers of a folders are viewers of all documents in that folder.

 caution